ZondaOne/rhivo-app/docs/TIMEZONE_HANDLING.md

-# Timezone Handling in Rivo Booking System
+# Timezone Handling in Rhivo Booking System

 ## Overview

-The Rivo booking system is designed to handle appointments correctly regardless of where the server, business, or customer are located.
+The Rhivo booking system is designed to handle appointments correctly regardless of where the server, business, or customer are located.
 This document explains the timezone handling strategy and best practices.

 ## Core Principles